Niagara Indigenous Heritage Trail

 Consistent with a lifetime of inspired architectural design and cutting-edge technical innovation, the First Nations Peace Monument continues Douglas Cardinal's tradition of drawing inspiration from the organic forms of the natural world and using technology to translate them into distinctive architectural and sculptural forms of singular beauty.

-Brock University is in close proximity to the First Nations Peace Monument, and is connected to Decew House Heritage Park via the Brock loop of the emerging Niagara Indigenous Heritage Trail, so visitors to the monument are able to make both an intellectual and a geographical connection to the site by means of walking trails and accessible pathways that join it to our campus.
+Brock University is in close proximity to the First Nations Peace Monument, and is connected to Decew House Heritage Park via the Brock loop of the Niagara Indigenous Heritage Trail, so visitors to the monument are able to make both an intellectual and a geographical connection to the site by means of walking trails and accessible pathways that join it to the Brock campus.

 This point of interest is one of many on the GuideTags app –